zapier/zapier-platform/packages/zapier-platform-schema/README.md

 - `npm test` for running tests
 - `npm run export` for updating the exported-schema (even if only the version changes)
 - `npm run docs` for updating docs (even if only the version changes)
-- `npm coverage` for running tests and displaying test coverage
+- `npm run coverage` for running tests and displaying test coverage

 ## Publishing (after merging)